phaldiya/advanced-date-parser/README.md

 advanced-date-parser
 =====================

-> an date parser middleware, to parse date into Javascript Date Objects
+* A date parser middleware, to parse date into Javascript Date Objects
-> Also work with typescript
+* Also work with typescript
+* Javascript utility to parse date attributes into date objects

 ## Getting started ##